microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

     _Copying the storage account's access key_

 1. Return to Visual Studio.
-In Web.config, add the following statement to the \<appSettings\> section, replacing *account_name* with the name of the storage account you created in Exercise 1, and *account_key* with the access key you copied to the clipboard in the previous step.
+In **Web.config**, add the following statement to the \<appSettings\> section, replacing *account_name* with the name of the storage account you created in Exercise 1, and *account_key* with the access key you copied to the clipboard in the previous step.

 	```C#
 	<add key="StorageConnectionString" value="DefaultEndpointsProtocol=https;AccountName=account_name;AccountKey=account_key" />
 	```

-	Now save your changes and close Web.config.
+	Now save your changes and close **Web.config**.

-1. In the Solution Explorer window, find the file named _Layout.cshtml in the Views/Shared folder.
+1. In the Solution Explorer window, find the file named **_Layout.cshtml** in the Views/Shared folder.
 Double-click the file to open it.

 	> In an ASP.NET MVC project, _Layout.cshtml is a special view that serves as a template for other views.
 You typically define header and footer content that is common to all views in _Layout.cshtml.